swizzin/docs.swizzin.ltd/docs/applications/qbittorrent.md

 ### Default Download Location

 Files downloaded by qBittorrent will be placed in `~/torrents/qbittorrent` by default.
-You can change this behavior by change the preference: `Download to` in the Deluge download preferences.
+You can change this behavior by change the preference: `Download to` in the qBittorrent download preferences.

 ### Web Download Location